 QF-PCR: Quantitative Fluorescence-Polymerase Chain Reaction

 Microarray can detect whether a patient has regions of DNA that have been lost (deletions) or gained (duplications) which may be associated with their clinical problems.
 It is a higher resolution test than karyotyping and significantly increases the rate of detection of regions of copy number change compared to karyotyping.
-Microarray allows us to identify the genes which have been gained or lost.
-On some occasions parental blood samples may be required to help interpret some findings.
-At present this technique is applied to referrals with neurodevelopmental disorders (part of constitutional referrals), samples from pregnancy loss and a subset of prenatal referrals.
+Microarray allows us to identify the genes which have been gained, lost or possibly disrupted.
+On some occasions parental blood samples may be requested to help interpret some findings.
+At present this technique is applied to patients referred for neurodevelopmental disorders, congenital heart disease, dysmorphism and hypotonic infants; as well as samples from pregnancy loss and a subset of prenatal referrals.
+Prenatal microarray referrals should be accompanied with parental EDTA bloods.
+A subset of haematological malignancy referrals also undergo array analysis to look for regions of imbalance, loss of heterozygosity as well as a high resolution analysis of disease-specific target genes.